cusyio/Python4DataScience/docs/productive/cite/software.rst

-`HERMES <https://project.software-metadata.pub>`_ simplifies the publication of research software by continuously retrieving existing metadata in :ref:`cff`, :ref:`codemeta` and :doc:Git <../git/index>`.
+`HERMES <https://project.software-metadata.pub>`_ simplifies the publication of research software by continuously retrieving existing metadata in :ref:`cff`, :ref:`codemeta` and :doc:`Git <../git/index>`.
 Subsequently, the metadata is also compiled appropriately for `InvenioRDM
 <https://invenio-software.org/products/rdm/>`_ and `Dataverse
 <https://dataverse.org/>`_.
 Finally, :ref:`CITATION.cff <cff>` and
 :ref:`codemeta.json <codemeta>` are also updated for the publication